tirthpatell/fia-f1-docs-bot/README.md

 # FIA F1 Docs Bot

-The FIA F1 Docs Bot is an automated tool designed to fetch the latest Formula 1 decision documents from the FIA website and post them on a Threads account.
+The FIA F1 Docs Bot is an automated tool designed to fetch the latest Formula 1 decision documents from the FIA website and post them on a Threads account with AI summarization.

 ## ⚠️ Disclaimer